techidaily/site-facebook/source/_posts/maintain-your-anonymity-elude-these-three-risks.md

  And if you want to find someone with similar interests, you'll probably connect your Spotify, Instagram, and Facebook accounts, write a personalized bio, maybe even reveal where you went to school or talk about your career.
 And naturally, you can't use a dating app without disclosing your location.
 What would be the point?

  But this is just the tip of the iceberg when it comes to dating apps.
-According to the[Mozilla Foundation](https://foundation.mozilla.org/en/privacynotincluded/tinder/) , not only does Tinder collect personal user data, it also has a pretty terrible track record when it comes to protecting you from cybercriminals.
+According to the [Mozilla Foundation](https://foundation.mozilla.org/en/privacynotincluded/tinder/) , not only does Tinder collect personal user data, it also has a pretty terrible track record when it comes to protecting you from cybercriminals.
 For example, some 70,000 photos were scraped from the app in 2020 and ended up on a cybercrime forum.

  Match Group, which owns Tinder and a number of similar popular dating apps, is pretty upfront in its privacy policy, which states that your personal information is shared between these apps.
 In other words, even if you've only signed up to Tinder, then Hinge, Match, and OKCupid also have your data.